 -

 Put the right thing in the right place.
 Place scratchers where your cat already likes to scratch and in high-traffic cat routes (near sleep spots and windows).
-Placement guide.
+Consult our placement guide if you need more in-depth help.

 -